chrisnoonan98675/site/xl-deploy/concept/types-of-orchestrators-in-xl-deploy.markdown

 - orchestrator
 ---

 An _orchestrator_ in XL Deploy combines the _steps_ for the individual component changes into an overall deployment workflow.

-Orchestrators are also responsible for deciding which parts of the plan can be executed in parallel.
-To enable parallelism, you must select an orchestrator for your deployment that supports parallelism.
-You can identify such orchestrator by its name that has a `parallel-` prefix.
-The effect of parallelism for every orchestrator can vary, please see the description below for details.
+Orchestrators are also responsible for deciding which parts of the plan are executed separately or in parallel.

 **Note:** For orchestrators that specify an order, the order is reversed for undeployment.

-For illustrated examples of the way different orchestrators work, refer to [Understanding orchestrators](/xl-deploy/concept/understanding-orchestrators.html).
+You can use more than one orchestrator in a deployment.
+For more information, refer to [Combining multiple orchestrators](/xl-deploy/concept/combining-multiple-orchestrators.html).

 ## Default orchestrator